Indian nationality law: Legislative responses to migration

 Indian nationality regulations were broadly permissive when they were first created at the time of the republic's founding.
 Successive governments since the 1980s have gradually increased the difficulty of acquiring Indian citizenship in response to changing patterns of immigration from neighbouring countries.

 Large-scale migration into Assam from Bengal began during colonial rule.
 British authorities encouraged workers from outside the region to resettle there to provide a continual source of labour for railway construction, agricultural development, and resource mining.
 The National Register of Citizens for Assam was created in 1951 to maintain a central ledger of all citizens in the state as a result of local discontent towards the influx of migrants.

 Assam's population growth rate was substantially higher than the rest of India for the entire period between 1901 and 1981.
 The highest levels of migration occurred in the decade following the 1971 Bangladesh Liberation War; an estimated 1.8 million people settled in the state in the 1970s, compared to 221,000 in the 1950s and 424,000 in the 1960s.
 During a local election in 1979, a substantial portion of the enrolled electorate was discovered to be non-citizens.
-Ensuing backlash triggered the multi-year Assam Movement, which demanded the expulsion of foreigners in the state.
+The ensuing backlash triggered the multi-year Assam Movement, which demanded the expulsion of foreigners in the state.
 Protest organisers and government officials ultimately agreed on the Assam Accord in 1985, which resulted in the addition of Section 6A to the Citizenship Act that same year.
 Under this change, any person who had been living in Assam prior to 1966 was an Indian citizen; those who settled there between 1966 and 1971 were removed from electoral rolls and subject to a 10-year waiting period before becoming eligible to register for citizenship.
 Migrants arriving after 1971 were all considered to have illegally immigrated.